Enforce Two-factor Authentication (2FA)

 If you want to enforce 2FA only for certain groups, you can enable it in the group settings and specify a grace period as above.
 To change this setting you need to be administrator or owner of the group.

-If there are multiple 2FA requirements (i.e. group + all users, or multiple groups) the shortest grace period will be used.
+- If there are multiple 2FA requirements (for example, group + all users, or multiple groups) the shortest grace period will be used.

 Disabling 2FA for everyone